deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 ![Alt text](./img/english_letter_dist.png)

-## Neural Networks Mapping Transitions

-Neural networks map inputs to outputs.
-They might treat the current state as the input and map it to an output; that is, they could describe the transitions from one set of states to the next, or from raw data to the final results of a classifier.

-That is, the nodes of a neural network are states in a system, and the weights between those nodes affect the transitions as information passes through the net, continuing all the way through to the output layer, where it is crystallized in a decision about the data.

-Remember, the output layer of a classifier, for example, might be image labels like cat, dog or human.
-The activations of the layer just before the classifications are connected to those labels by weights, and those weights are essentially saying: "If you see these activations, then in all likelihood the input was an image of a cat."

 ## MCMC and Deep Reinforcement Learning

-MCMC can be used in the context of deep reinforcement learning to sample from the array of possible moves available in any given state.
+MCMC can be used in the context of deep reinforcement learning to sample from the array of possible actions available in any given state.
 For more information, please see our page on [Deep Reinforcement Learning](./deepreinforcementlearning).

-## Further Deeplearning4j Tutorials
+## More Deep Learning Tutorials

 * [Regressions & Neural Networks](./logistic-regression.html)
 * [Recurrent Networks and LSTMs](./lstm.html)